Fix gRPC DEADLINE_EXCEEDED Errors Under Load

 3. No retry policy

-Transient hiccup turns into a permanent failure because the client gives up after the first deadline.
+A transient hiccup turns into a permanent failure because the client gives up after the first deadline.

-4. Naive retry without circuit breaker
+4. Naive retry without throttling or a circuit breaker

 5. Head-of-line blocking on a single connection

-How to spot it: P99 across endpoints all degrade together even when only one endpoint is slow.
+How to spot it: p99 across endpoints all degrade together even when only one endpoint is slow.

 Shortest path to fix